-Boko Haram claims kidnapping of Nigeria students in north
+Boko Haram Claims Kidnapping of Nigeria Students in North

-Nigeria's Boko Haram jihadist rebels have claimed responsibility for the abduction of hundreds of students in an attack on a boys' school in northern Katsina State, a Nigerian online newspaper says.
+Nigeria’s Boko Haram jihadist rebels have claimed responsibility for the abduction of hundreds of students in one of the largest attacks in years on a boys’ school in northern Katsina state.

 More than 330 students are missing from the Government Science Secondary School in Kankara after gunmen with assault rifles attacked their school Friday night.